unisoncomputing/unison-llm-support/instructions.md

 * When referencing another definition, use a proper term link, like {List.map} or {Bar.qux}.
 This will turn into a hyperlink when rendering.
 Do NOT just include a backticked reference like `Bar.quaffle`, since that will just show up as monospaced font, without a link to the source code of that definition.
 * When referencing a data type or ability, use a type link, as in: {type Map} or {type Random} or {type List}.
 This will turn into a hyperlink when rendering.
 Do NOT just include a backticked reference like `Map`.
 * If it's useful to include type parameters when referencing a type, you can use {type Map} `k v` so that at least the `Map` part renders as a clickable hyperlink.

+## TESTING mode

+Read the file testing.md @testing.md and follow the instructions there.

 ## REQUIREMENT: do a code cleanup pass.